 The other vehicles

 Twenty-three Dennis Lancets (later known as the Mk 1 model) were built in Guildford for the Southern Vectis Omnibus Company between 1934 and 1936.
-Some were bodied by Eastern Counties in Lowestoft whilst the remainder had bodies built by Harrington of Hove, Sussex.
-This particular example was one of a batch of twelve bodied by Harrington, and was first registered on July 1st 1935.
+The first batch were bodied by Eastern Counties in Lowestoft whilst the second (of which DL 9706 is one) had bodies built by Harrington of Hove, Sussex.
+This particular example was first registered on July 1st 1935.

 By 1957, DL 9706 had been purchased by the building contractors Cheek Brothers (who are now part of Bardon Vectis) based at St. George's Down, Newport.
-They converted it to a mobile workshop and mess room, towing it from building site to building site.
-At some time, all windows were removed and panelled over.
+They converted it to a mobile workshop and mess room, towing it from building site to building site with a traction engine.
+At some time, the original windows were removed and panelled over, some household "push-out" windows were provided.

 Return to Home Page